mhail/AgentR/README.md

  Q: Is this ready for production?

- A: TLDR; No, but it is being developed and have great plans to test out the scenarios mentioned above.
+ A: TLDR; No, but it is in active development with plans to test out the scenarios mentioned above.

  Q: What is the current state?